T

 Insider tips

-• Book popular attractions like the Reichstag dome and museum tickets online in advance to save time.
+• Book popular attractions like the Reichstag dome and Museum Island passes in advance.

 Packing highlights